IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 # 34.5 IUA Security Considerations

-TBD:

-IUA uses OAuth and the OAuth RFC has references to some relevant security analyses.
-There are also a wide variety of analyses in the public literature.
+IUA uses OAuth 2.1 which contains references to security analyses.
+There are also a variety of analyses available in the public literature.
 This profile does not introduce new considerations to those analyses.
 We have not identified any new healthcare related issues.

-\[RFC6819, Section 3.6\] categorizes four OAuth2.0 deployment scenarios, depending on the client\'s capabilities.
-For confidential apps, a deployment scenario where the client is registered using a client\_id, client\_secret, and with a fixed redirect\_uri is recommended.
+For confidential clients this profiles requires client authentication using client\_id and client\_secret, if no other reliable client authentication method is used, and the client registration with a fixed redirect\_uri.

-It is important to understand that IUA does not address the issues around issuing and revoking client\_ids.
-OAuth 2.0 depends upon the client\_id to establish the degree of trust in a client.
-OAuth 2.0 does not define further how client\_ids are managed.
-The IUA requires that the Client Authorization Agent and client software shall meet the requirements of being an OAuth confidential client.
-The OAuth analysis indicates that without this requirement, the system is not sufficiently secure.
+IUA does not address issues around issuing and revoking client\_ids.
+OAuth 2.1 relies upon the client\_id for client identification and authorization.
+OAuth 2.1 does not further define how client\_ids are managed.

-Usually Identity providers publish web forms where applications developers and users can apply for a client_ID.
-[RFC7591] defines a mechanism for dynamically registering OAuth 2.0 clients with authorization servers, by defining a set of desired client metadata values to be made available to the authorization servers.
+Usually Authorization Server publish web forms where system administrators and users can apply for a client_ID.
+OAuth 2.1 defines a mechanism for dynamically registering clients with authorization servers, by defining a set of desired client metadata values to be made available to the authorization servers [OAuth 2.1, Section 2].

-There are significant administrative issues dealing with establishing the appropriate level of trust with client applications, vendors, etc. These also include establishing methods for dealing with the discovery of flaws, breaches, etc. These affect both the Resource Server and Authorization Server administrative support.

-The Authorization Server will have an administratively managed list of approved client\_ids for acceptable clients.
+The Authorization Server will have an administratively managed list of approved client\_ids for accepted clients.
 This list will be updated as new clients are approved or existing clients are removed.
-An authorization token will not be issued for unapproved clients.
+An access token will not be issued for unapproved clients.
 This assumes that the client\_id management will deal with these security considerations in a manner similar to the certificate management assumptions made for secure communication transactions.

-The Resource Server may also have such a list if there is a more precisely managed list of client\_id and resource content access requirements.
-This can deal with resources that have more specific client requirements than the general access authorization requirements.*
+The Resource Server MAY also have a list of managed client\_ids, to deal with resources that have specific client requirements than the general access authorization requirements.

 # 34.6 IUA Cross Profile Considerations

 The XUA profile provides equivalent functionality for SOAP based transactions.
-Both profiles, XUA and IUA define a transaction to incorporate a token to transactions accessing protected data. ****oth profiles have much in common, but also some remarkable differences:
+Both profiles, XUA and IUA define a transaction to incorporate a token to transactions accessing protected data.
+Both profiles have much in common, but also some remarkable differences:

 - The XUA profile defines a transactions to retrieve an SAML 2 assertion for authorization (Get X-User Assertion), but does not specify it in detail, leaving the details to national extensions and project specific implementations.
-In contrast the IUA profiles specifies the analog Get Authorization Token [ITI-71] for OAuth 2.0 compliant access token.
+In contrast the IUA profiles specifies the analog Get Authorization Token [ITI-71] for OAuth 2.1 compliant access token.

-- While the XUA profile relies on ATNA Node Authentication to authenticate the client (or client network node), IUA uses the mechanism defined in the OAuth 2.0 Authorization Framework to authenticiate client applications.
+- While the XUA profile relies on ATNA Node Authentication to authenticate the client (or client network node), IUA uses the mechanism defined in the OAuth 2.1 Authorization Framework to authenticiate client applications.

-- While XUA supports SAML 2 Assertions only, the IUA profile supports the use of JWT access token and SAML 2.0 Assertions.
+- While XUA supports SAML 2 Assertions only, the IUA profile supports the use of JWT and SAML 2.0 Assertions.

-SAML token option in IUA enables a Authorization Client actor to retrieve the access token from a XUA compliant X-Assertion Provider and use it in the Incorporate Authorization Token [ITI-72] to a Resource Server in RESTful transactions.
+The SAML token option in IUA enables an Authorization Client actor to retrieve the access token from a XUA compliant X-Assertion Provider and use it in the Incorporate Authorization Token [ITI-72] when accessing protected data from a Resource Server via RESTful transactions.

 # Volume 2 -- Transactions